zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/schema-design-hands-on.md

 schema.add_field(field_name="summary_sparse_vector", datatype=DataType.SPARSE_FLOAT_VECTOR, description="summary sparse vector")
 ```

-You might notice the argument `uri` in `MilvusClient`, which is used to connect to the Milvus server.
+You might notice the argument `uri` in `MilvusClient`, which is used to connect to the Zilliz Cloud cluster.
 You can set the arguments as follows:

-- If you only need a local vector database for small scale data or prototypeing, setting the uri as a local file, e.g.``./milvus.db``, is the most convenient method, as it automatically utilizes [Milvus Lite](https://milvus.io/docs/milvus_lite.md) to store all data in this file.

-- If you have large scale of data, say more than a million vectors, you can set up a more performant Milvus server on [Docker or Kubernetes](https://milvus.io/docs/quickstart.md).
-In this setup, please use the server address and port as your uri, e.g.``http://localhost:19530``.
-If you enable the authentication feature on Milvus, use "\<your_username>:\<your_password>" as the token, otherwise don't set the token.

-- If you use [Zilliz Cloud](https://zilliz.com/cloud), the fully managed cloud service for Milvus, adjust the ``uri`` and ``token``, which correspond to the [Public Endpoint and API key](/docs/on-zilliz-cloud-console#free-cluster-details) in Zilliz Cloud.
+Set `uri` to your Zilliz Cloud cluster's endpoint and `token` to either a colon-separated username and password of a cluster user or a valid Zilliz Cloud API key with the necessary permissions.

 As for the `auto_id` in `MilvusClient.create_schema`, AutoID is an attribute of the primary field that determines whether to enable auto increment for the primary field.
 Since we set the field`article_id` as the primary key and want to add article id manually, we set `auto_id` False to disable this feature.